Weslife2002/backend-mongodb/README.md

   User.find({ name: { $ne: 'Duy Tan' } });
 ```

-- $gt / $gte: Check for greater than/ greater than or equal
+- $gt / $gte: Check for greater than/ greater than or equal.
-- $lt / $lte: Check for less than/ less than or equal
+- $lt / $lte: Check for less than/ less than or equal.

 ```js
   User.find({ age: { $gt: 12 } })